 ABCmouse.com is designed for children 7 and under and K5 Learning is designed for children in grades K-5; however, older children with a younger reading level could benefit from the texts in both programs.

-Want to know a secret?
-ABCmouse.com has dozens of free books right on Youtube.
+ABCmouse.com actually has dozens of free books right on Youtube.
 Here is a perfect example:

 Keep Your Cool